You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-Paul’s critically acclaimed new CD “Ibeji” reached multiple best of the year lists and generated nominations for Latin Jazz Flutist of the Year & Brazilian Jazz Album of the Year.
-It looks at Brazilian music and Jazz as twin children of Mother Africa separated at birth, raised in distant parts of the world and now reunited, with the stellar support Rufus Reid & Nilson Matta on bass, Duduka da Fonseca, Tim Horner, and Allman Brothers co-founder Jaimoe on drums, Joel Martin on piano, and Eugene Friesen on cello.
+Paul’s critically acclaimed 2011 CD “Ibeji” reached best of the year lists generating nominations for Latin Jazz Flutist of the Year & Brazilian Jazz Album of the Year.
+It looks at Brazilian music and Jazz as twin children of Mother Africa separated at birth and now reunited, with the stellar support Rufus Reid & Nilson Matta on bass, Duduka da Fonseca, Tim Horner, and Allman Brothers co-founder Jaimoe on drums.

 Similarly with his clinics: “Paul Lieberman’s clinic proved to be a highlight of the 2012 Syracuse Jazz Fest Education Program.
 Drawing on his experience in music education, Paul was able to get right down to the level of the students in the audience and deliver meaningful, relevant, and eminently useable information designed to improve their understanding and performance of America’s music; jazz.
 For over an hour, he held the students in rapt attention as he both challenged and motivated them on their journey toward becoming better musicians.
 It was a thrill for me to see the student’s reactions: many told me afterward that they were truly inspired and “charged up” by Paul’s presentation.
 My only regret is that we only had an hour to give him!”

-Among Paul's other recent activities: performance in an All-Star tribute band at NJPAC’s James Moody Democracy of Jazz Festival alongside George Benson, The Manhattan Transfer, Jimmy Heath, Kenny Barron, Paquito D’Rivera, Jon Faddis, Adam Nussbaum, Renee Rosnes, and Todd Coolman, a commission from Yale University to create and perform big-band arrangements of music from “Ibeji” as Guest Artist in February, 2014, a two week concert tour by the Paul Lieberman Quartet of the Czech Republic, headlining the Chapada in Jazz Festival in Brazil with “Ibeji Live!” following two days of university master class and performance, a saxophone quartet co-founded with Gary Smulyan, Marty Ehrlich, and Jason Robinson, touring with The Gregg Allman Band and Jaimoe's Jasssz Band in the US and Europe, recording on Ali Ryerson’s 2013 Jazz Flute Big Band album as a soloist alongside Hubert Laws, Maraca, and Nestor Torres, appearances as featured soloist with Arturo O’Farrill’s Afro-Latin Jazz Orchestra, creation of the wind/percussion music for worldwide performances by the Young@Heart Chorus, naming as a Rico Artist and as a member of the editorial board of the journal “Analytical Approaches to World Music”, clinician appearances at the Syracuse Jazz Fest and the St. Lawrence County Music Educators Association, and receipt of various grants.
+Among Paul's other recent activities: All-Star tribute band at the James Moody Democracy of Jazz Festival with George Benson, The Manhattan Transfer, Jimmy Heath, Kenny Barron, Paquito D’Rivera, Jon Faddis, & Renee Rosnes; Yale commission to create & perform big-band arrangements of music from “Ibeji” as Guest Artist; commission and performance of dance piece for Central Connecticut State University; foundation-supported presentation of educational project “Voyages on the Black Atlantic” for the Newark, NJ Public School System; two week concert tour of the Czech Republic as leader; headlining Brazil’s Chapada in Jazz Festival with “Ibeji Live!” after 2 days of university master class & performance; guest artist with the Northeastern University Concert Band; saxophone quartet co-founded with Gary Smulyan, Marty Ehrlich, and Jason Robinson; touring with Gregg Allman Band & Jaimoe's Jasssz Band in the US and Europe; recording on Ali Ryerson’s Jazz Flute Big Band’s 2013 Jazz Times Top 100 CD as soloist alongside Hubert Laws, and Nestor Torres; featured soloist with Arturo O’Farrill’s Afro-Latin Jazz Orchestra; saxophone soloist with the Springfield Symphony Orchestra; creation of the wind/percussion music for worldwide performances by the Young@Heart Chorus; naming as D’Addario Performing Artist & as member of the editorial board of the journal “Analytical Approaches to World Music”; clinician appearances at Yale University, the Syracuse Jazz Fest, and the St. Lawrence County Music Educators Association; and receipt of Xporadio 2013 Grand Prize for best song & of various grants, finalist John Lennon International Songwriting Competition.

 After earning his BA at Yale, Paul responded to simultaneous tour invitations from Buddy Rich and Brazilian Jazz legends Airto and Flora Purim by becoming the only “gringo” in the all-Brazilian group, and toured the US for the next two years, appearing at major clubs, theaters, and festivals, performed for audiences of up to 30,000, and made his Lincoln Center debut.